 But since marketers and analysts will be the end users linking their third-party vendor applications back to the data layer, it’s important to involve them in the conversation to see what will be the most intuitive for them.

 For example, using all lowercase with underscores (e.g. page_id) instead of camelCasing (e.g. pageID) might be easier for non-developers to read and work with, mitigating the risk of error.

 As to structure, you should take into account the complexity of your technologies.
 A flat structure works well if you don’t have a large amount of data points, and can be easier to read.
 On the other hand, a multi-level, nested or hierarchical data layer structure allows developers to sort data into different buckets with consistent categories.
 This structure works well if you have a lot of different data points that can nest within each other.

 Trustworthy data is a consequence of proper data governance and the bedrock of effective decision-making.
 Establishing best practices for maintaining the data layer will further enhance your confidence in your data.
-As you consider implementing or updating your data layer, consider implementing a data layer auditing tool that can validate the functionality of your data layer.
+As you consider implementing or updating your data layer, consider implementing a tool that can validate the functionality of your data layer.

 See how ObservePoint can run a site-wide audit of your data layer against your defined standards.